lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER Architecture.md

 The Transformer is not formally part of VIPER, but due of the number of events that a typical UseCase has  to process, I find it useful to create one Transformer for each event that changes the state of the system.

-Normally the function of a Transformer would simply be rendered as a method of a UseCase.
+Normally the functionality of a Transformer would be rendered as a method of a UseCase.
 I convert the method to a *method-object* and then call it from the UseCase event method.
 The Transformer usually consists of a constructor and a method called `transform` .
 In the UseCase method, I initialize the constructor with the required EntityManagers obtained from the EntityGateway and any data required from previously run UseCases.

 I pass the event parameters from UseCase to the `transform` method along with the reference to the Presenter (for output).